Don-t-Fail/ThAmCo-Stock/readme.md

 ## System Implementation
 ### Security Topics
 Due to no central Login/Accounts for the project, please view the Accounts controller in `Controllers/AccountController.cs` as this is where authentication takes place within this service.
+For this service, most functions have a requirement that staff authentication is required.
+This is because this service (particularly the views) will be used by mainly staff, and regular customers should not have access to these.
+You can see authentication cookies within `Startup.cs` along with the function tag `[Authorize]` with a policy of `(Policy = "StaffOnly")`, meaning only people with the staff role can gain access to the endpoint/view.

 ### Data Distribution
 Data Distribution within this project mainly relies on making HTTP requests.
 Little information is duplicated across services (particularly saved to databases) to try to make data as up to date as possible.
 Due to this, pages may take a little longer to load (or fail to load), however these would generally occur for Staff and Admin pages, as customer pages are optimised to display as much data as they can; loading pages without some elements (like reviews).

 ### Network Resilience
 For network resilience, `Polly` is used for creating a HTTPClient factory as a service in the project.
-There are two client builders defined within `Startup.cs`, these two being `StandardRequest` and `ReviewRequest`.
-These contain different properties, `StandardRequest` deals with most of the backend requests that aren't too reliant of customer pages.
-The main requests sent from the customer pages are retrieving `Reviews` and `Stock`, if these services are unable to be reached after the first try, product data will be displayed without this extra data.
-This allows for products to still be viewed, with only slight delays to page loading times.
-These HTTPFactories can be seen at `lines 43-54`, the two containing different http request rules.
+There is only one client builder defined within `Startup.cs`, being `StandardRequest`.
+This contains certain properties, `StandardRequest` deals with most of the backend requests that aren't too reliant of customer pages.
+The main requests sent from the customer pages are retrieving `Third Party APIs` and `Products`, if these services are unable to be reached after the third try, product data will be displayed without this extra data.
+This makes sure all data retrieved is live and accurate.

 ### Tools and Frameworks
 Multiple tools and frameworks are used within this project.
 These are listed below.